loda-lang/loda-programs/programs/oeis/list3.md

 * [A330569](http://oeis.org/A330569) ([L10 program](A330569.asm)): a(n) = 1 if n is odd, otherwise a(n) = 2^(v-1)+1 where v is the 2-adic valuation of n (A007814(n)).
 * [A330707](http://oeis.org/A330707) ([L08 program](A330707.asm)): a(n) = ( 3*n^2 + n - 1 + (-1)^floor(n/2) )/4.
 * [A330795](http://oeis.org/A330795) ([L10 program](A330795.asm)): Evaluation of the polynomials given by the Riordan square of the Fibonacci sequence with a(0) = 1 (A193737) at 1/2 and normalized with 2^n.
-* [A330938](http://oeis.org/A330938) ([L17 program](A330938.asm)): Numbers that cannot be written as the sum of four proper powers.
-A proper power is an integer number m of the form a^b where a,b are integers greater than or equal to 2.
 * [A331162](http://oeis.org/A331162) ([L15 program](A331162.asm)): a(n) is the number of digits in the concatenation of a(0) to a(n-1) that are equal to the corresponding digit in the concatenation of all integers >= 0, with a(0) = 0.
 * [A331190](http://oeis.org/A331190) ([L16 program](A331190.asm)): Expansion of (-5*(9 - 6*x + 2*x^2))/(-1 + x)^3.
 * [A331528](http://oeis.org/A331528) ([L14 program](A331528.asm)): a(n) = n^2 * (n+1)^2 * (n^2+n+1) / 12.